aklevy/simulationRainOfMusic/README.md

 The aim of this tool is to help the artists of the project RainOfMusic to create a choeregraphy using drones and quadruped robots Metabots (https://github.com/Rhoban/Metabot).

-**To build the project simulationRainOfMusic :**
+**To build the project simulationRainOfMusic:**

 * Install openFrameworks (available on http://openframeworks.cc/download)

 * Clone the repository in the openFrameworks project folder:

     $ cd of_folder/apps/myApps
     $ git clone https://github.com/iscore-metabots/simulationRainOfMusic